DSCfuo/Move-In/README.md

 - :sparkles: Vuetify
 - :elephant: PostgreSQL

+## Features
+- Material UI with Vuetify
+- Image upload and storage with cloudinary
+- Sending promotional mails to customers with cron jobs
+- Search for apartments based on location, budget and type.
+- Submit listings of apartments to be leased
+- A fully functional admin dashboard

 ## :book: Set up
 Here are the steps you need to follow to set up this project on your local machine.
 1. Clone this repo by running `git clone https://github.com/georgeben/Move-In`